Yankees vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been the moneyline favorite 44 total times this season.
-They've gone 27-17 in those games.
+- The Yankees have been the moneyline favorite 45 total times this season.
+They've finished 28-17 in those games.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!